-A color palette is how I refer to the actual colors that you’ve chosen, based on your color scheme.
-So if you chose a complementary color scheme, the color palette would include colors by name, or by paint color.
+- A color palette refers to the actual colors that you’ve chosen, based on your color scheme.
+So if you chose a complementary color scheme, the color palette would include colors by name or by paint color.
 It’s more specific to your project.

-Once you learn a few basic color scheme techniques, you can choose color that expresses your personal taste and vision.
+You don’t need an extensive color education to create a gorgeous color scheme, but you will need to know about color relationships.
 Creating a color scheme that is based on color relationships is going to feel and look more harmonious than a scheme created without planning.

-- Complementary Color Scheme is a color scheme with two colors that are opposite each other on the color wheel.
+- Complementary Color Scheme: This is a color scheme with two colors that are opposite each other on the color wheel.
 This color scheme can be vibrant with high contrast if colors are used in the same saturation.
 This scheme will naturally include a warm and a cool color, as they're on opposite sides of the wheel.

 If you find a color wheel that illustrates color relationships, you can easily experiment with all of these color schemes to find the perfect one.
 Once your color scheme is decided, the fun begins as you create a palette of your desired colors.